vsplesk/ccache/doc/INSTALL.md

 `-DCMAKE_INSTALL_PREFIX=/usr` to the `cmake` command.
 You can set the directory where the secondary configuration file should be located to e.g. `/etc` by adding `-DCMAKE_INSTALL_SYSCONFDIR=/etc`.

+On windows, you can force the gcc based compilation (provided you have added it to your PATH) instead of the microsoft compiler by adding the option `-G "Unix Makefiles"`.

 There are two ways to use ccache.
 You can either prefix your compilation commands with `ccache` or you can create a symbolic link (named as your